About adverse credit lending

 Some companies offer to repair credit or offer credit score boosting services.
 While it may be possible to improve your credit score through various techniques some credit repairing practices may involve fraudulent activities.

-Where there are registered county court judgements (CCJ’s) or mortgage arrears, and missed and consecutive late credit payments then a longer term plan to recover credit rating is required.
+Where there are registered county court judgements (CCJ’s) or mortgage arrears, and missed and consecutive late credit payments, then a longer term plan to recover credit rating is required.
 If the registered debts are not correct as a result of fraud then these need to be taken up legally with the credit issuer and credit referencing agency to get the judgement removed from your credit file.

-Does the purpose of the loan may affect the lenders decision?
+Does the purpose of the loan affect the lenders decision?